 - Show which challenges can be solved with it in no time at all

-It's important to keep the "noise" on the landing page to a minimum.
-That means: no distractions!
-Don't overload the visitors with information.
-Instead, have a clear focus on what they are looking for, a strong emotionalization of the topic ("Emotions make the money") and a clear call to action.
+Important here: Keep the "noise" on the landing low.
+That means: No distractions!
+No overload of information.
+Instead, a clear focus on what you are looking for, a strong emotionalization of the topic ("Emotions make the money") and a (!) clear call to action.

 Do you know the halo effect?
 "Halo" originally comes from the Greek and is the term for a halo of light.
 What is meant is the radiating effect of a dominant feature.
 People tend to conclude from known features (the layout and visual impression of your landing page) to unknown features (your competence as a consultant).